The war is internal,

 What this book actually does

-It’s to help you feel less alone while you figure out your own.
+The goal is not to give you answers.
+It is to make you feel less alone while you find your own.

 Inside the Book